Group Training Classes

 Behavior Training Classes

-FUNdamental Dog Behavior Training is a combined course in obedience training and behavioral management.
-I specifically developed the FUNdamental course for dogs and puppies with the needs of pet owners in mind.
+STAR Behavior Training is a combined course in obedience training and behavioral management.
+I specifically developed the STAR Behavior Training course for dogs and puppies with the needs of pet owners in mind.
 It is based upon current knowledge of dog behavior, learning and motivation.

-You will receive a 90+ page manual to assist you in the course.
+You will receive an extensive manual to assist you in the course.
 The manual consists of three parts.
 The first part explains my philosophy and understanding of training dogs.
 The second section outlines how to teach the exercises along with photos.
 The third portion is dedicated to providing solutions to various behavior problems.

-Behavior Training classes are only available at the Galena location only.
+STAR Behavior Training classes are only available at the Galena locations only.

 The AKC S.T.A.R.
 Puppy is an exciting program designed to get dog owners and their puppies off to a solid start.
 At the end of the course you and your puppy will be eligible for the S.T.A.R. certificate offered by the AKC.
 All basic commands will be taught with the needs and abilities of puppies in mind.
 Your puppies will have the opportunity to socialize with other dogs, learn commands with distractions and build confidence.
 Puppies must be at least 12 weeks of age and have had 3 sets of vaccines prior to attending.